KV Cache Offloading for Context-Intensive Tasks: Background

 \section{Background}

 Transformer-based LLMs typically store task-specific information in a key-value (KV) cache.
 This cache contains token-level vector representations that are consumed by the attention layers at each inference step~\citep{vaswani2017attention}.
-In modern LLMs, the cache is usually limited to $\sim 10^{4-5}$ tokens, with only a handful of extreme cases exceeding one million tokens~\citep{glm2024chatglmfamilylargelanguage,yang2025qwen251mtechnicalreport}.
+In modern LLMs, the cache is usually limited to ${\approx} 10^{4-6}$ tokens, with more extreme cases exceeding one million tokens~\citep{glm2024chatglmfamilylargelanguage,yang2025qwen251mtechnicalreport}.
 Though this limit can be extended~\citep{yarn,longchat,pekelis2024llama3gradient}, large KV caches quickly exhaust accelerator memory\footnote{For example, storing 1M tokens for \href{https://huggingface.co/Qwen/Qwen2.5-7B-Instruct-1M}{Qwen2.5-7B-Instruct-1M} in \texttt{bfloat16} requires over 180\,GiB of GPU memory.} and reduce inference throughput.